dmstern/citation-grabber/README.md

 ## Troubleshooting

 * Sometimes you have to run the script several times until it works.
-* If you want to see, what citation-grabber is actually doing, run
+* If you want to see what citation-grabber is actually doing, run

   ```shell
   npm run start:dev
   ```

+* Alternatively (or additionally), you can run citation-grabber in debug mode by setting `debugMode: true` in your `config.js` file.

 If this does not solve the problem, please file a bug at [GitHub issues](https://github.com/dmstern/citation-grabber/issues?q=is%3Aopen).